hyperledger-labs/minifabric/README.md

 $(pwd)/vars/chaincode/<chaincodename>/java
 ```

-If you have no chaincode developed and run `minifab install` command, minifab will install the sample chaincode named chaincode_example02 which comes with minifab.
+If you have no chaincode developed and run `minifab install` command, minifab will install the sample chaincode named simple which comes with minifab.